ztang99/ZT_for_share/shared_notes/RoTATion - Germline Varient Calling WES.md

 # 3. De Novo Variant Calling

->[!Note]
->Now you’ve done with all the pre-steps.
+>**Note:** Now you’ve done with all the pre-steps.
 We’re going to move on to call the denovo variants and annotate them using various tools.
 But first, what are De Novo variants?
 Why are they rare and important?

 ## Script to use

->[!Do the following before proceed to the next script:]
+>**Do the following before proceed to the next script:**
 >- Copy the following 3 scripts to your testing folder:
 >	- `/storage1/fs1/jin810/Active/testing/ztang/code/CAKUT/hail_denovo_v2.py`
 >	- `/storage1/fs1/jin810/Active/testing/ztang/code/CAKUT/VCF_to_VariantTable_with_ParentalGT_v4.py`